 Outside Directors draw on extensive experience, insight, etc. in their respective fields of expertise to formulate important management strategies and supervise business execution via the Board of Directors and other channels.
 The Company considers that they possess the competency to further improve the objectivity and transparency of the Company's management.
 All of the six Outside Directors are independent in accordance with the standards for independence prescribed by Tokyo Stock Exchange, Inc. and "Standards for Independence of Outside Directors" specified by the Company.
 As such, there is considered to be no risk of a conflict of interests arising with ordinary shareholders.

-Also, Executive Officers (consisting of thirteen men, including one foreign national) execute business operations in accordance with policies formulated by the Board of Directors.
+Also, Executive Officers (consisting of fifteen men, including one foreign national) execute business operations in accordance with policies formulated by the Board of Directors.
 To ensure appropriate and prompt decision-making as well as efficient company operations, the Board of Executive Officers, which meets once a week in principle, and other forums, discuss important management matters, including agendas to be submitted to meetings of the Board of Directors.
 The Company has also set up cross-organizational committees aimed at assisting the decision-making of the Board of Executive Officers.

 In addition, the Company has appointed Corporate Officers who bear responsibility for specific businesses and execute operations accordingly.